-A local group of Rovers is known as a "Crew" and every Crew is different, tailoring its activities to the requirements of its members.
-Crews vary in size from a handful of members to twenty or more.
-Most Crews meet weekly.
+A local group of Rovers is known as a "Unit" and every Unit is different, tailoring its activities to the requirements of its members.
+Units vary in size from a handful of members to twenty or more.
+Most Units meet weekly.
 The friends you make within this group will be lifelong!
-A Crew's activities are planned and run by the Rovers themselves, with plenty of opportunity to develop personal abilities and learn new skills.
+A Unit's activities are planned and run by the Rovers themselves, with plenty of opportunity to develop personal abilities and learn new skills.
 You could become involved in organising a simple weekend away for just several people, a major event involving thousands of participants, or anything in between!

 The Rover motto is a simple one - "Service".
 Rovering helps develop leadership abilities and an appreciation of the value of helping other people, through service activities, both within Scouting and in the wider community.